Ismael Ahmed: Biden administration

 On June 23, 2021, Ahmed was nominated to serve as a member of the National Council on the Arts by President Joe Biden.
 He was confirmed by the entire Senate on December 18, 2021, by voice vote.

-Personal life
+Personal life and death

 Ahmed's son, Saladin Ahmed, is a fantasy author.

+Ismael Ahmed died on January 31, 2026, at the age of 79.

 Awards

-Ismael Ahmed has been honored with the Neal Shine Award for Exemplary Regional Leadership, which is given by the Detroit Free Press and Metropolitan Affairs Coalition.
-He has also received the Distinguished Leadership Award from the University of Michigan–Dearborn and the Diversity Business Leader award from the Arab American Chamber of Commerce.
+Ismael Ahmed was honored with the Neal Shine Award for Exemplary Regional Leadership, which is given by the Detroit Free Press and Metropolitan Affairs Coalition.
+He also received the Distinguished Leadership Award from the University of Michigan–Dearborn and the Diversity Business Leader award from the Arab American Chamber of Commerce.